Reception baseline assessment tests explained for parents

-The government has also stated that if the Reception Baseline Assessment check is introduced, children will no longer have to take KS1 SATs when they reach the end of Year 2.
+The government has also stated that once the Reception Baseline Assessment is introduced, children will no longer have to take KS1 SATs when they reach the end of Year 2.
 It's thought they'll be discontinued in 2023.

 The current Phonics Screening Check, carried out at the end of Year 1 to assess reading ability, will remain unchanged.